I recently received this email. . .

 Follow me on Instagram @hormone.breastcancer.dietitian

-This information is for educational purposes only, and is not intended as medical advice.
-Please consult your doctor or dietitian for nutritional guidance specific to your needs.
+This information is for educational purposes only and is not intended as medical advice.
+Please consult your dietitian or doctor for guidance specific to your needs.

 SOURCE